ericnething/opengl-sdl-tutorial/3-Rendering-with-OpenGL/README.markdown

 2. Load the GLSL source file into the shader object
 3. Compile the shader

-Below is our vertex shader source.
+Below is our vertex shader source `triangle.vertex`.
 It begins with a declaration to specify the version of GLSL to use (which is the same as the version of OpenGL since 3.3).
-Then the inputs are specified using the `in` keyword, followed by outputs declared with the `out` keyword (we have no outputs in out vertex shader at the moment).
+Then the inputs are specified using the `in` keyword, followed by outputs declared with the `out` keyword (we have no outputs in our vertex shader at the moment).
 Then, like in C, we have a `main` function where the executable statements are located.

 `gl_Position` specifies the positional information to pass on to the next stage of the pipeline.
-In this case we are passing a 4-dimensional vector `vec4` with the third value set to 0 and the fourth value set to 1.
-OpenGL uses a homogeneous coordinate system (x, y, z, w) to simplify calculations.
-The fourth value (w) must be set to 1 for gl_Position.
-This doesn't make any difference to us, however, since we only use up to 3 dimensions when specifying position.
+In this case we are passing a 4-dimensional vector `vec4` with the third value set to `0` and the fourth value set to `1`.
+OpenGL uses a homogeneous coordinate system *(x, y, z, w)* to simplify calculations.
+The fourth value *(w)* must be set to `1` for `gl_Position`.
+This doesn't make any difference to us, however, since we only specify positions in 3-dimensional space.

 ```glsl
 # version 410